PGSSoft/AutoMate/Documentation/Sections/XCUIElementTypeQueryProvider.md

-`XCUIElementTypeQueryProvider` extension contains additional `any` property which returns all descendants object of `XCUIElementType.any` type.
+`XCUIElementTypeQueryProvider` extension contains additional `any` property which returns all descendant objects of `XCUIElementType.any` type.

 **Example:**